“Okay, I’m trying to think. Really, I am.”

 “I was just trying to think on my own.
 You know I have trouble keeping it straight.
-Which came first again — was it the baby dinosaurs or the Crookadillary dirt?
+Which came first again — was it the baby dinos or the Crookadillary dirt?

 “The baby dinosaurs!
 Those damn little orphans.
 Stick to the story.
 What is the Putinodon going to think of us?”

 “He may be a little upset, but hasn’t every senior dinosaur here already spoken with every Kayjeebeeops here and there.
-That’s gotta stand for something.”
+Surely he must appreciate that.”

-“Son, you know so much but yet so little.
+“For someone who knows so much, you know so little.
 Let me do the thinking.”

 “Sure, I guess that’s why there are so few dinosaurs in the Oval Dwelling, right?”